LatifAlexandre/gitLearningProject/README.md

-# A demo project for testing and learning git commands.
+# A demo project for testing and learning git commands and basics.
-Check learning_checklist.md for the list of tested commands.
+Check learning_checklist.md for the list of learned stuff.